 If you get peckish, make use of the handy vending machines on-site.

-Location: Hostel Fleming is a 15-minutes bus ride from Palma de Majorca Airport.
+Location: Boc Palma Hostel is a 15-minutes bus ride from Palma de Majorca Airport.
 The local beach, C’an Pere Antoni, is a 35-minute stroll away.
 Plaça d’Espanya in the heart of the city is less than a 10 minute walk from here.

 We just had to include Hostel Soller which can be found in the historic centre of Sóller, a 40-minute drive from Palma de Mallorca.